Run task in a container

 {% hint style="info" %}

-Each source and generate of all dependencies get mounted into container automatically.
-This behavior should reduce long list of mounts and should help with the consistency of tasks.
+Each source and generate of all dependencies get mounted into the container automatically.
+This behavior should reduce long lists of mounts and should help with the consistency of tasks.

 {% endhint %}